 This unit also has an acupuncture point locator.
 As acupuncture points have lowered electrical resistance compared to surrounding skin the current passes through that point more quickly.
 When the point locator is on an acupuncture point it sounds a high pitched sound.
 This is particularly useful in humans with less hair than animals.

 Moxibustion is the heating of acupuncture points through the burning of a herb above the skin covering the acupuncture point.
 The herb that is used is Mugwort or Artemisia vulgaris.
 It is rolled into sticks like cigars which burn very slowly.
 The smell is somewhat similar to marijuana and is therefore generally unacceptable in the veterinary clinic setting and it can also set off the smoke alarms.
 There are smokeless rolls available, although they do not always burn so well.

 Moxibustion is ideal for home therapy to enhance the effects of dry needle acupuncture.
 It is generally well accepted by animals.

 As part of a Rehabilitation Plan some of the exercise equipment may be used.
 Owners will be able to start a home exercise program to restore function and build strength for their animals.

 The clinic set up allows for the comfortable examination and treatment of the patient.

 The hydraulic mechanism in the table is very smooth so animals don’t find it frightening to go onto it.
 The rubber mat is non slip and the beds are comfortable.
 Most animals relax quickly and often fall asleep during the treatment.
 The table has a large top comfortable enough for a Rottweiler to lie down on.
 The table is a back saver for the owners and myself.

-The Consultation Room is within Greencross Jindalee Veterinary Clinic and contains the hydraulic table and chairs for the owners so they can sit beside their animals.
+The Consultation Room contains the hydraulic table and chairs for the owners so they can sit beside their animals.
 The walls feature Esther’s personal artworks.
 All this makes for a cosy and comfortable environment for both owners and animals.